 Although the radial design has been the standard for decades, there are distinct features and performance advantages that axial and TFM motors offer.
 Today, they’re the preferred choice for modernizing your automotive or industrial application.

 For example, think of a motor for a wheel hub -- what do you want it to do, first and foremost?
 Produce lots of torque.
 Because the axial and transverse motor designs can have the rotating member located on their outer diameter, they create higher torque while reducing their motor footprint.
-Making those improvements is trickier in radial motors with an in-runner design (where the rotor is inside the stator).

 An axial flux motor also has a higher power density, developing 30-40% more torque than a similar-sized radial motor, and has better cooling.